leofabri/hassio_appliance-status-monitor/README.md

    - **+ADDED+ Low Power Threshold wait and watch**: [@siklosi](https://community.home-assistant.io/t/detect-and-monitor-the-status-of-an-appliance-based-on-its-power-consumption-updated-v1-0-1/421670/4?u=leofabri) found that some appliances may intermittently absorb less than the Low Power Threshold, and that causes the automation to act like if multiple jobs were started and finished consecutively.

       This version aims to fix this issue by waiting and checking if, during that period, the appliance's power consumption rises again.
-      The only disadvantage here is that waiting for a long time means that the job length is less accurate because the state machine is less reactive.
+      The only disadvantage here is that waiting for a long time means that a possible job length estimate is less accurate, because the state machine is not as reactive.

     - **+ADDED+ Automation can now trigger itself**: This is very useful, because in a case like the above, when the appliance consumes 0 Watts steadily, there is no trigger as no change in power absorption is detected.
 The self-triggering solution will now prevent it from being 'stuck' in the same state because of this problem.